jschhie/Financial-Visualizer/README.md

 # Personal Expenses Tracker GUI
-> Created in August 2020.
+> Created in Fall (August) 2020.
 Written in Python.

 ## Project Overview
 An interactive GUI that helps track, categorize, and visualize all transactions (i.e., withdrawals/deposits).